TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new FPI action AIATTACKAWARNESS=X by default this is turned on which causes the AI to go into "attack mode" when the see an enemy.
+Turning this off can make your AI ignore an enemy or aid in having the break away from a battle.
  * Added new FPI condition AICALLEDBYPLR=X this will return if the entity has been called by the AIPLRCALLTEAM=X command
  * Added new FPI action AIRESPONDTOPLRCALL=X this will cause a fellow player teammate to move towards the player (if any he for help)
  * Added new FPI action AISETSPEED=X this will change the ai character's current speed to the number specified by x